cdaringe/factorio-type-kit/docs/_posts/get-started.md

 }
 ```

 Feel free to open an issue and collab on tidying the above in [create-factorio-mod](https://github.com/cdaringe/create-factorio-mod/).
+With very little work, surely some cross-platform tooling could make the bundling and syncing nice for community, even for those not using `factorio-type-kit`.

 ## Enjoy it

+The most important part of modding.
+Have fun playing:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5cfHPHv6jS0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>